8 Ways to Decrease Inflammation and Reduce Chances of Disease

 Fiber – You may roll your eyes when you hear the 'F' word, but fiber is so important in your daily diet.
 In fact, it’s been added to many foods and nutritional supplements for good reason.
 Most people just don’t get enough!
 The RDA (recommended daily amount) for fiber is 20-35 grams daily but most people get much less than that.
 Consumed regularly, a high fiber diet promotes good intestinal fortitude and reduces blood sugar levels naturally.

 It’s so simple to increase daily fiber.
-It’s found in fruits, vegetables, whole grains, nuts, seeds, and legumes.
+It’s found in fruits, vegetables, nuts, seeds, and legumes.
 Since there is a wide variety of sources to choose from, there’s no reason why you can’t incorporate more fiber into your daily schedule.
 Diets that consist of a high amount of processed and refined foods promote inflammation because they contribute to higher blood sugar levels, are devoid of most anti-inflammatory nutrients, and do not assist proper bowel movements.

-Probiotics – Live culture probiotics help decrease inflammation by increasing the intestinal flora.
+Live culture probiotics help decrease inflammation by increasing intestinal flora.
 They promote good digestion and increase regular elimination, which is vital to reducing an anti-inflammatory response.
 Dr. Harvey Kellog, gastroenterologist and founder of Kellog’s cereals, was convinced that most all diseases originate from an unhealthy colon.
 In fact, in all the years he was a practicing physician, he said he’d never seen ONE single healthy colon.

 To get the most nutritional bang for your bucks, stick to the outside edges of the store when you shop.
 This is where the whole, unprocessed foods tend to be found.
-Good examples of anti-inflammatory foods are salmon, olive oil, fruits, vegetables, flaxseed, and pumpkin seeds.
+Good examples of anti-inflammatory foods are salmon, olive oil, fruits, vegetables, chia seeds, and pumpkin seeds.
 Super foods include maca root, spirulina, wheatgrass, raw extra virgin coconut oil or butter, and raw dark chocolate.

-Omega 3 fatty acids – There just isn’t enough time in the day to stress to you how important these are in your diet!
 Omega 3 oils promote a healthy balance in your body and are the cornerstone of your health!
 If you want to ensure a long happy life, get this one right!

 Did you know that over the course of evolution there has been a dramatic change in the relationship of omega-6 fats to omega-3 fats consumed in the daily diet?
 This important dietary shift, perhaps more than any other inflicting factor, has contributed to the frequency and severity of modern disease.